Upselling is a tried and tested technique to offer your customers products or services of greater value than those they were first interested in.

 Upselling is a sales technique where a seller invites the customer to consider/purchase more expensive items, upgrades, or other add-ons to generate more revenue.
 It usually involves marketing more profitable services or products.
 However, it can also be simply presenting options to the customer that they did not consider before.

-It’s always the same category and style of product or service, not a complimentary product – so if you work in a pet store, it’s not selling dog food and a dog leash together.
+Note, in upselling, it’s always the same category and style of product or service, not a complimentary product.
+So, if you work in a pet store, it’s not selling dog food and a dog leash together.
 It’s selling a bigger and better version of dog food.

 Upselling techniques work by satisfying the needs of the customer completely – or exceeding them.
-Where a single scoop of ice cream may have been on the customer’s mind, a double scoop will definitely satisfy them.
+Where a single scoop of ice cream may have been on the customer’s mind, a double scoop will definitely delight them.
+Let’s look at some more examples.

 Your business will most likely sell things that solve a problem for your customers, and to begin with, most customers will aim for the cheapest option that does what they need.